 - you did so while the vehicle was on a public highway or road.1

 Note that for misdemeanor convictions, it is not necessary that a prosecutor show that:

-- the defendant threw a “dangerous” object,2 or
+- you threw a “dangerous” object,2 or

 For a felony conviction, a prosecutor must prove the following:

 - you maliciously and willfully threw a substance capable of doing serious bodily injury (such as a rock, brick, or bottle), and